sethsolves/travel-management-system/README.md

 1. Clone the repository to your local machine.
 2. Open the project in your preferred Java development environment (e.g., IntelliJ, Eclipse).
 3. Run the `Main` class to execute the travel application.
 4. Follow the on-screen prompts to interact with the application.
-You can enter commands to add vertices and edges to the graph, search for flights and hotels, book flights and hotels, and cancel reservations.
+You can enter commands to search for flights and hotels, book flights and hotels, and cancel reservations.

 ## Commands

-- `addVertex <vertex>`: Adds a vertex to the graph.
-- `addEdge <source> <destination>`: Adds an edge between the specified source and destination vertices in the graph.
-- `removeEdge <source> <destination>`: Removes the edge between the specified source and destination vertices in the graph.
-- `printGraph`: Prints the current state of the graph.

 - `searchFlights <origin> <destination> <date> <numPassengers>`: Searches for available flights based on the specified criteria.
 - `bookFlight <flightNumber> <passengerName> <origin> <destination> <date> <numPassengers> <price>`: Books a flight and generates a confirmation number.